 Did you know that 9 out of 10 business cards are thrown away by their recipients?
 Avoid this fate for your brand’s corporate or service business cards by making sure that you only come up with well-designed and informative ones.

 Incorporating a complementary color scheme to your business card designs can be the difference between finding them in the recycling bin.
 Some consumer studies show that colored and creative business cards are less likely to be thrown away.

 Use colors that showcase what your company/brand is or what kind of impression you wish to create.
 Need to create a tough yet results-oriented persona as a divorce lawyer?
 Then choosing a black and silver color palette may work well for your corporate business card.

 A brand’s personality can also be shown through smart typeface choices.
 To illustrate, Serif font styles denote professionalism and elegance while sans serif fonts can be inviting but less formal.
 Mix and match font styles that you think will best represent your brand.
 (Tip: We recommend using up to three different font styles at most.)

 Readability is another hallmark of an effective and modern business card.
 Attain this by following a clean and organized layout.
 Carefully position all text and image elements in such a way that follows the normal eye movement.

-Remember, business cards only have limited space to write on.
-Prioritize brand logos and company contact information without sacrificing the overall hierarchy of all these visual elements.
+Remember, business cards only have little space to write on.
+Prioritize brand logos and company contact information without sacrificing the overall look of the business card.